 For more than 10 years, I have written a weekly column for Woman’s World magazine reporting on consumer trends and personal finance.

 My column covers a wide variety of issues that impact the way readers spend and save money:

 By tracking news, published research and new surveys, I keep readers up to date on a wide scope of retail and service industries.
 These includes apparel, automotive, big box stores, cosmetics, department stores, discount retailers, drugstores, entertainment, furniture, groceries, health care, home delivery, hotels, off-price retailers, online shopping, pharmaceuticals, rental cars, restaurants, ride-sharing, salons, shoes, spas and warehouse stores.

 I guide consumers toward improving many facets of their financial life by helping them find novel, easy-to-implement ways to save money, navigate new retail and job-seeking technology, improve their credit score, update their career skills, secure sensitive personal information and understand important changes in banking, credit cards, fees and taxes.

 Additionally, I report on marketing and advertising tactics, pricing structures and the psychology of shopping to help them better understand their spending and saving decisions.

 Journalist, editor, author and pioneer of cycle-syncing

-I created Hormonology® as an educational outreach mission that teaches women and girls how hormones in their monthly cycles impact their moods, health and behavior.
+I created Hormonology® as an educational outreach mission to teach women and girls how hormones in their monthly cycles impact their moods, health and behavior.

-There’s a growing movement among women to live in sync with the ups and downs of hormones in their monthly cycle—and it all started with me.
+There’s a growing movement among women to live in sync with the ups and downs of hormones in their monthly cycle—and it started with me.

 In 2005, I published my groundbreaking book, 28 Days: What Your Cycle Reveals About Your Love Life, Moods and Potential (Adams Media).
 This was the first book to show women how the rise and fall of reproductive hormones (estrogen, testosterone and progesterone) impact their moods, health and behavior every day of their cycle—and how to make the most of these hormonal influences.

-28 Days was widely covered in the media and was touted as “one of the top 10 women’s health books of 2005”.
+28 Days was translated into four languages and touted as “one of the top 10 women’s health books of 2005” by About.com.